Glycogen Depletion Workouts: What They Are & Why They Matter

 Exercise in general has been shown to be beneficial for increasing insulin sensitivity (1).
 Insulin is the hormone your body releases to help manage blood glucose levels.

-With greater sensitivity, your body can more effectively use glucose and other nutrients.
+With greater sensitivity, your body and muscles can more effectively use glucose and other nutrients.
 It can also help keep your blood sugar levels more stable throughout the day for more sustained energy.

 Glycogen Depletion Workouts Can Be Beneficial For Endurance Athletes